A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

-For three of these four parameters, namely $\mathrm{M}(G)$, $\mathrm{Z}(G)$, and $n - q(G)$, there is an established variant of the graph parameter that not only exhibits the generically expected behavior of weakly decreasing as edges are deleted, but also is monotone with respect to graph minors more generally.
+For three of these four parameters, namely $\M(G)$, $\Z(G)$, and $n - q(G)$, there is an established variant of the graph parameter that not only exhibits the generically expected behavior of weakly decreasing as edges are deleted, but also is monotone with respect to graph minors more generally.
 The purpose of this paper is to complete the set of four by introducing, and commencing the study of, a canonically chosen modification of $n - \usp{G}$ that achieves monotonicity with respect to graph minors.
 Thus, we study the minor-monotone floor of $n - \usp{G}=\uspc{G}$, that is, the minimum of $\uspc{H}$ among all graphs $H$ containing $G$ as a minor.
-We denote this minor-monotone floor by $\uspcf{G}$ and call it the \emph{spectator floor} of $G$.
+We denote this minor-monotone floor by $\uspcf{G}$ and call it the \emph{spectator floor} of $G$. { (This perpetuates an existing abuse of the standard notation for integer floor, as distinguished by context when it is applied to the name of a graph parameter---typically one already taking integer values---rather than to a real number.) }

 One of our main results is that, in order to find a graph $G'$ containing $G$ as a minor and such that $\uspcf{G}=\uspc{G'}$, one need only add edges to $G$.
 In \cref{Minor Operations and the Spectator Floor}, we will prove the following.